rust-cli/book/src/tutorial/testing.md

 the main binary is `src/main.rs`, or, if there are multiple binaries, cargo expects them to be in `src/bin/<name>.rs`.
-Following these conventions will make your code base easily discoverable by people used to reading Rust code.
+Following these conventions will make your code base more discoverable by people used to reading Rust code.

 </aside>